LEARNAcademy/syllabus/js_beginning/01js_intro.md

 Open up a JS file in atom, run your program in terminal with node.

 #### Arithmetic Challenge

-- Add, subtract, multiple, and divide integers and floats
+- Add 34 and 71
+- Subtract 67 from 123
+- Multiply 56 and 23
+- Divide 45 by 5
+- Calculate 5 to the power of 7
 - Find the remainder of 33/6
-- Calculate 5 to the power of 7

 #### String Challenge
 - Find the length of a string containing your name
 - Does your string include the letter "e"?

-- Concat two strings and find the length
+#### Boolean Challenge (return true or false)
+- Is 34 divided by 3 greater than 67 divided by 2?
+- Does 5 evaluate to the same as "5"?
+- Does 5 strictly equal "5"?
+- Does !3 strictly equal 3?
+- Does "LEARN".length strictly equal 5 AND "Student".length strictly equal 7?
+- Does "LEARN".length strictly equal 5 OR "Student".length strictly equal 10?

-### Variables Challenge
+#### Variables Challenge
 - Set a variable called favNum equal to your favorite number
-- What is your favorite number divided by 2?
+- Log your favorite number divided by 2
 - Set another variable called otherNum equal to 13
-- Divide favNum by otherNum
+- What is favNum divided by otherNum?
-- Is otherNum greater than favNum?

 - Save a string as a variable
 - Find the length of the string
 - Use the method charAt() to find what letter is at the 3rd index